Chalkboard - v3.0.1

 • VERSIONALIAS - The alias of the installed version of Chalkboard

-Lastly, Chalkboard has seven data types (also known as Chalkboard objects):
+Lastly, Chalkboard has eleven data types (also known as Chalkboard objects):

 • ChalkboardComplex - Complex numbers